opencv/opencv/doc/js_tutorials/js_video/js_meanshift/js_meanshift.markdown

 moves, obviously the movement is reflected in histogram backprojected image.
 As a result, meanshift algorithm moves our window to the new location with maximum density.

-### Meanshift in OpenCV-JavaScript
+### Meanshift in OpenCV.js

-To use meanshift in OpenCV-JavaScript, first we need to setup the target, find its histogram so that we can backproject the target on each frame for calculation of meanshift.
+To use meanshift in OpenCV.js, first we need to setup the target, find its histogram so that we can backproject the target on each frame for calculation of meanshift.
 We also need to provide initial location of window.
 For histogram, only Hue is considered here.
 Also, to avoid false values due to low light, low light values are discarded using **cv.inRange()** function.